gonzalo123/plato_AI/README.md

-# Building a Plato's expert AI with LLaMA3 and LangChain
+# Building a local Plato expert AI with LLaMA3 and LangChain

 Today, I'm delving into the realm of AI.
 My aim is to construct an AI capable of engaging in conversation about a specific document.
 For this experiment, I've chosen Plato's 'Apology of Socrates.'
 My goal is to develop an expert